 Follow these simple steps and enhance your Chromebook offline capabilities and some of these tips work even if you are just using the Chrome browser!

 To ensure you can read and reply to your emails (needless to say, they will not send until you are connected to the internet), head over to the gear icon in the top right corner, click Settings and select Offline.

 Check the Enable offline mailbox and then carefully consider the other options.

-Important: Save changes and create a pinned app or bookmark to your Chromebook so you can access offline.
-To create a bookmark click the star at the end of the search bar and save to the bookmarks bar or folder.
-To create a pinned app when in Gmail click the 3 dot menu top right then choose >more tools >create shortcut and this will pin Gmail to your dock.
+Important: Save changes and create a pinned app or bookmark to your Chromebook so you can access it offline.
+To create a bookmark, click the star at the end of the search bar and save it to the bookmarks bar or folder.
+To create a pinned app, when in Gmail, click the 3 dot menu top right, then choose >more tools >create a shortcut, and this will pin Gmail to your dock.